Hjdskes/dwm-patches/README.md

 **ToDo:**
 * Fix bar height?
 * Fix clock
-* Fix smfact; stick with smfact2 or smfact?
-Try see if we can make stack clients appear top-left corner as vanilla DWM does.
 * Try adapt the way multimonitor is treated: make it like GNOME Shell - basically make the extra monitor one single tag on its own.
 * Implement runorraise?
 First find out if this can be done on a more global level too, e.g. dmenu.